Ravee Farooq: Career

 In 2017, Farooq portrayed Ishan, a criminal who sought guidance from Vishka, played by Aishath Rishmy, in his crime thriller Vishka; it marked his second collaboration with Rishmy.
 Prior to release, it faced controversies as Hassan Haleel requested a deferment in its release claiming he allegedly owns the story and script of the film.
 However, the film was cleared for exhibition with the court order proclaiming that the ownership of the script and story belongs to Rishmy.
 Upon release, the film opened to a positive response from critics.
 Mohamed Musthafa of the Sun applauded its "unexpected climax" and Ravi's "exceptional work" in acting, directing and editing.
 Echoing similar sentiments, Ahmed Nadheem of Avas opined his acting to be "per excellence, and beyond Maldivian cinematic standards".
 The film was screened at the SAARC Film Festival in 2017.

 2018 was a dull year for Maldivian film-industry with regard to 2018 Maldivian presidential election.
 Farooq's only release of the year was the first Maldivian web-series, a romantic drama by Fathimath Nahula, Huvaa.
 The series consisting of sixty episodes and streamed through the digital platform Baiskoafu, centers around a happy and radiant family which breaks into despairing pieces after a tragic incident that led to an unaccountable loss.
 The series and his performance as a young man trying to win the love of a divorcee were positively received.

 Later during the year, first Maldivian anthology film was released which credited Farooq as the director of the segment titled Gaathil which revolves around murder of a premature baby and a grown-up man.
 The project was filmed in 2013 and digitally released six years later due to several delays in post-production, where the producer of the film criticizes Farooq for "failing" to complete his segment during the stipulated time period took over the project from Farooq which he considered as an act of a "personal vendetta" against him.

 Media image

 In 2018, he was ranked in the sixth position from Dho?'s list of Top Ten Actor of Maldives.

 Personal life

-Farooq first married Lahfa Faiz, a vocalist and the couple got divorced after few years.
-He later married to Fathimath Riva Hussain and was blessed with two boys.
+Farooq first married Lahfa Faiz, a vocalist and the couple got divorced after a few years.
+He later married Fathimath Riva Hussain and had two boys.
 On 8 January 2009, his wife gave birth to their first son, Hussain Ruvau Ravee and on 11 April 2013, she gave birth to their second child, Ali Ravaih Ravee before the couple got divorced few months later.
 He then started a relationship with Aishath Rishmy.
 On 25 March 2019, Farooq and Rishmy married without publicity.
 On 9 February 2022, Rameez announced their divorce through her social media account.